ageumenezesDev19/02-api-rest-node-js/README.md

 # RF

- - [ ] O usuário deve poder criar uma nova transação;
+- [ ] The user must be able to create a new transaction;
- - [ ] O usuário deve poder obter um resumo da sua conta;
+- [ ] The user must be able to obtain a summary of his account;
- - [ ] O usuário deve poder listar todas transações que já ocorreram;
+- [ ] The user must be able to list all transactions that have already occurred;
- - [ ] O usuário deve poder visualizar uma transação única;
+- [ ] The user must be able to view a single transaction;

 # RN

- - [ ] A transação pode ser do tipo crédito que somará ao valor total, ou débito subtrairá;
+- [ ] The transaction can be of the credit type that will add to the total amount, or debit that will subtract;
- - [ ] Deve ser possível identificarmos o usuário entre as requisições;
+- [ ] It must be possible to identify the user between requests;
- - [ ] O usuário só pode visualizar transações o qual ele criou;
+- [ ] The user can only view transactions that he created;